-Branding for enterprises is a lot of things not thought about as branding.
-Such as Customer Experience, Context Innovation, IPO and M&A, new leadership intentions formulated, including a refreshed positioning, and activated internally as employer branding, The two first: Customer Experience and Context Innovation are described under Approach.
-The three later forms of branding, very relevant for enterprises are described more detailed below:
+Branding for enterprises is much more than what first comes to mind.
+Such as Customer Experience, Context Innovation, IPO, M&A, new leadership intentions formulated, including a refreshed positioning – activated internally as employer branding.
+Customer Experience and Context Innovation are described under Approach.
+The three later forms of branding,are described more in detail below:

 How to lead a modern company?
 Information is leaking out.
-Total transparency.
+There is total transparency.
 No control over the information-flow and the business secrets.
-People in the organisation communicates about everything directly with people on the outside.
-And people in the organisation wants more than just a workplace.
+People in the organization communicate about everything directly with people outside the organization.
+People in the organization want more than just a workplace.
 Many have personal ambitions, most want influence, job satisfaction and personal development while working.
-Leading is not longer about industrial style commanding.
+Leading is no longer about industrial style commanding.
 It’s all about having a vision, getting people motivated and involved.
 The industrial leadership models has to be replaced.
 Having a tribal perspective, rather than a military one.
-To turn a group of people into a tribe it takes two things: a shared interest and a way to communicate.
+To turn a group of people into a tribe takes two things: a shared interest and a way to communicate.
 You do it by using culture and branding as a leadership tool.
 Branding when going deep is sparking the power and motivation of people inside a company.
 The brand strategy becomes the manifest of the company culture and the shared interest, and the CEO becomes the chief of the tribe.
-If the brand strategy is done well, involving people all the way from strategy to action, a strong brand-driven culture will lead to an increased user experience among your customers.
-And the Tribal Brand Leadership becomes a very good way to make more money and create more value.
+If the brand strategy is done well, and involving people all the way from strategy to action, a strong brand-driven culture will lead to an increased user experience among your customers.
+Tribal Brand Leadership equally becomes a very good way to make more money and create more value.

 The classical mistake in M&A is to purely look at the financial scenario.
 That is usually the easiest part.
 But almost always a M&A successfully fulfilling all it’s predicted financial synergies is built on a good brand & culture merge.
-If people in the merging businesses continues to talk about “we” and “they” after the merger then you can be sure of not fulfilling the financial purpose of the merger.
-In an M&A situation you need a sub-team doing the analysis, and preparations of the merger from a cultural point of view, you need to consult people with a long and diversified experience of branding.When the deal is done you have to immediately start with the involvement of the key people.
-Together creating a new brand for the new merged entity.
-Maybe the name could be one of the existing, but the brand has to be perceived as a new made by key people from both sides.
-And the of course this mututal involvement in the merged company has to echo down in the organisations of both companies.
+If people in the merging businesses continues to talk about “we” and “they” after the merger, you can be sure of not fulfilling the financial purpose of the merger.
+In an M&A situation you need a sub-team to do the analysis, as well as preparations of the merger from a cultural point of view, you need to consult people with a long and diversified experience of branding.When the deal is done you must immediately start with the involvement of the key people.
+Together you create a new brand for the new merged entity.
+Maybe the name could be one of the existing names, but the brand has to be perceived as new and be created by key people from both sides.
+This mutual involvement must then echo down in the organization of both companies.
 That’s the internal side.
-Then it’s customers, usually classically forgotten.
-If you do a clever and preemptive brand-driven merger program for customers they will understand and appreciate, if not, your merge will become just a pathetic paper-dragon.
+Then there are the customers, who are usually forgotten.
+If you do a clever and preemptive brand-driven merger program for customers they will understand and appreciate it.
+If not, your merger will become just paper-dragon.